 How to Care for Your Lawn in Spring

-Spring is a busy time in the garden.
-Now's the time to fix any problems with your lawn, so it's healthy, green and ready to enjoy to the max during the summer.
+Spring is a busy time for lawns and gardens!
+It's an opportunity to fix any problems with your lawn, so it's healthy, green and ready to enjoy during the warmer months.

-Spring is a busy time in the garden.
-Now's the time to fix any problems with your lawn, so it's healthy, green and ready to enjoy to the max during the summer.
+Spring is a busy time for lawns and gardens!
+It's an opportunity to fix any problems with your lawn, so it's healthy, green and ready to enjoy during the warmer months.

-Lawns can struggle through the winter period as they aren't able to grow quick enough to deal with the damage occurring from football practice or the like.
+Lawns can struggle through winter as slow (or no) growth means damage occurring from backyard games, pets and general wear and tear doesn't repair.
 So, spring is a great time to restore the lawn with a renovation.

 Compacted soil limits the amount of nutrients and water that can penetrate the grass roots.
 By aerating an established lawn, it can loosen the soil and allow water, nutrients and air to be absorbed more deeply.
 This allows for deeper root development and a healthier more drought tolerant lawn.
 Aeration can be completed using a mechanical or inexpensive hand corer.
 Hand corers are great for small lightly compacted areas, but it is highly recommended to use mechanical methods for areas that are large or heavily compacted.
 Mechanical corers can be hired, or a contractor organised to do the job.
 Cores should be made every 2.5 X 5 cm.

 Following an aeration, it is good to top dress the lawn to level out any low areas and then fertilise to encourage new blades of grass through the topdressing.
-Be sure to use a fine material for topdressing to ensure it filters through as the leaf pokes through.
+Be sure to use a fine material for topdressing to ensure it filters through as the leaf blades grow.

-Before planting new seeds, remove any dead grass and loosen the soil.
-Lay a layer of turf starter fertiliser such as Yates Dynamic Lifter Organic Lawn Food then scatter Yates Lawn Seed Repair.
-This premium blend of grasses has a built-in slow release lawn fertiliser specially formulated to repair bare or patchy lawn areas.
+Before sowing lawn seeds, remove any weeds and dead grass and loosen the soil.
+Apply a lawn starter fertiliser such as Yates Dynamic Lifter Lawn Food then scatter Yates Lawn Seed Repair.
+This premium blend of grasses has a built-in slow-release lawn fertiliser specially formulated to repair bare or patchy lawn areas.

-Water thoroughly and regularly for a few weeks until grass is established.
-Make sure you don't let the seed dry out.
+Water thoroughly and regularly for several weeks until the new grass is established.
+It's very important to ensure the soil surface doesn't dry out during that time.

 Curl Grubs are common lawn pests that often arrive during mid-spring and summer.
 They damage the lawn by eating the roots just below the soil surface.
 This creates brown patches and eventually grass can start rolling back like a carpet.
 Monitor your lawn for curl grubs and take note if large birds such as magpies are pecking at the ground.
 Yates Grub Kill & Protect for Lawns can give up to six months protection against Curl Grubs, as well as control other common lawn pests such as Argentinian Scarab larvae and Lawn Armyworm.
 Curl Grubs are the larvae of African Black Beetles, however, if you notice the adult beetles, you will need to use Yates Advanced Lawn Insect Killer to control them.